 The most common presenting feature is frequent infections.
 Recurrent respiratory infections are common but this is by no means pathognomonic, as every GP will be aware of the 'sickly child' who seems to acquire infections from his or her siblings frequently.

 - The development of severe, persistent recurrent bacterial infection is a better indicator.
-A common scenario is repeated episodes of sore throat or upper respiratory tract infection which lead to sinusitis, chronic otitis and bronchitis.
+A common scenario is repeated episodes of sore throat or upper respiratory tract infection which lead to sinusitis, chronic otitis media and bronchitis.
 Another feature is the ease with which complications develop.
-For example, bronchitis progresses to pneumonia, bronchiectasis and respiratory failure.
+For example, bronchitis progressing to pneumonia, bronchiectasis and respiratory failure.